 Lady Trent tells in the first person the story of how she became a famous and respected dragon naturalist.
 Isabella was the only daughter in a set of six children and wasn’t known for her ladylike ways.
 She first became obsessed with all animals with wings.
 Her special interest in dragons began while reading the book ‘A Natural History of Dragons’ by Sir Richard Edgeworth.

-Despite trying to break free of what was expected of women, she was compelled to seek a husband.
-The way in which her introduction to society is presented remembered me of the Jane Austen’s novels, but featuring a girl with a passion for dragons as the heroine.
+Despite trying to break free from what was expected of women, she was compelled to seek a husband.
+The way her introduction to society is presented remembered me of the Jane Austen’s novels, but featuring a girl with a passion for dragons as the heroine.

 “The hunt for spouses is an activity on par with fox-hunting, though the weapons and dramatis personae differ.
 Just as grizzled old men know the habits of hares and quail, so do elegant society gossips know every titbit about the year’s eligible men and women.”

 Adventure and science were not seen as activities appropriate for women.
 Ladies were supposed to engage in pointless conversations, draw and play instruments.
 However, there are some people, like Jacob Camherst, who understand Isabella’s desire to know more about the natural world and how that knowledge makes her happy.

 “I wanted to stretch the wings of my mind and see how far I could fly.”

 Thanks to the people who grasped the importance that dragons had to her, she went on her first expedition to the mountains of Vystrania when she was 19 years old.
 There she had to face more than dragons, though.

 Contrary to what happens in other fantasy books, dragons are not portrayed as mythological creatures or animals whose main purpose is to be ridden by humans.
 Instead they are animals that roam free and are scientifically studied.
 The legitimacy of killing animals for scientific purposes is questioned and discussed in that context.